This page describes how to connect Jira Data Center to Agentspace, syncing on-premises Jira data with Agentspace

 From the Destination type drop-down list, select Public or Private.

-For Private destination type, enter all the required information:
+If you selected the Private destination type, enter the following information:

 - Optional: Destination port: Enter your destination port.